d4n3sh/thedaneshproject/content/posts/2008-01-13-skype-now-on-psp.md

   * Optional SkypeInÃ¢â€žÂ¢ number that lets users receive calls on Skype from landlines and mobiles anywhere in the world (requires the purchase of Skype credit)
   * View and modify Skype settings and account details (including username creation, SkypeOut settings, voicemail settings and call forwarding)

-I&#8217;m saving up some cash to get me a PSP and iPOD.
-Gadgets man&#8217;s toys :).
+I'm saving up some cash to get me a PSP and iPOD.
+Gadgets man's toys :).
 What would you recommend, iPOD or PSP?

-Since moving into my new job I&#8217;ve been saving up some moola every month but I am still on the lookout for freelance jobs though.
+Since moving into my new job I've been saving up some moola every month but I am still on the lookout for freelance jobs though.
 Nothing is better then being your own boss&#8230;..
 Source: [Sony][2]

  [1]: http://img184.imageshack.us/img184/6495/skypepspzm5.png